 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T3 provides a higher video resolution than the M Typ 240.
 It can shoot video footage at 4K/60p, while the Leica is limited to 1080/25p.

 Feature comparison: Fujifilm X-T3 vs Leica M Typ 240

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T3 has an electronic viewfinder (3690k dots), while the M Typ 240 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the X-T3 has a higher magnification than the one of the M Typ 240 (0.75x vs 0.68x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Fujifilm X-T3 and Leica M Typ 240 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-T3 has a touchscreen, while the M Typ 240 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.